Discretionary Distributions in Cook Islands Trusts

 Tax Treatment of Distributions

-This simplifies the tax treatment considerably, but it does not eliminate reporting obligations.
-Every distribution must be properly documented and reported on Form 3520.
+Grantor trust treatment simplifies taxes but does not eliminate reporting obligations.
+Every distribution must be documented and reported on Form 3520.
 The trust’s annual financial statements, reported on Form 3520-A, must reflect all distributions made during the year.

-If the trust is a non-grantor trust, distributions carry different tax consequences.
+A non-grantor Cook Islands trust creates different consequences.
 The beneficiary who receives a distribution may be taxed on the trust’s distributable net income, and additional reporting requirements apply.
-Non-grantor trust classification is less common in Cook Islands asset protection trusts but can arise depending on the trust’s terms and the settlor’s circumstances.
-The IRS reporting requirements for Cook Islands trusts include multiple forms with different scopes and deadlines.
+Non-grantor trust classification is less common in Cook Islands asset protection trusts but can arise depending on the trust’s terms.
+The full scope of IRS reporting requirements for Cook Islands trusts includes multiple forms with separate deadlines.

-Regardless of tax classification, every distribution should be coordinated with the settlor’s U.S. CPA before it is processed.
-The trustee handles the mechanical execution, but the tax characterization and reporting are the responsibility of the settlor’s domestic tax advisors.
+Every distribution needs to be coordinated with the settlor’s U.S. CPA before it is processed.
+The trustee handles the mechanical execution, but the tax characterization and reporting are the CPA’s responsibility.